-The Best Bookshops and Stationery Stores in Kochi
+Where to Buy Books and Stationery in Kochi

-Heritage shops near Convent Junction, pavement stalls piled with used paperbacks, glossy mall chains, indie pen-and-notebook stores and cosy bookshop-cafes.
-Here is where Kochi reads and writes, and what each is for.
+Heritage shops near Convent Junction, pavement stalls piled with used paperbacks, mall chains, indie pen-and-notebook stores and bookshop-cafes.
+A guide to the kinds of book and stationery shop Kochi has, where each one clusters, and what each is good for.

 For a city that talks as much as Kochi does, it reads a surprising amount too.
 Between the heritage shops that have sold books for generations, the pavement stalls where a paperback costs less than a coffee, the polished mall chains, and the new indie stationery stores that treat a good notebook as an object of desire, there is a whole map here for anyone who loves paper.
-Here is where the city reads and writes, and what each place is really for.
+Here is where the city reads and writes, what each kind of shop is really for, and which part of town to look in.

 The heritage bookshops